SpongePowered/SpongeDocs/source/about/glossary.rst

   Non-Player Character.
 Any character not controlled by a player, eg. a Villager.
 Ore
   The Official Sponge plugin hosting site, not ready yet.
 Use the Sponge Forums instead.
-Plugin
+Patreon
+  A Service that allows for donations to projects and organizations.
+If you want to support Sponge, this is the place to look at! `Sponge Patreon Donation Page <https://www.patreon.com/Sponge?ty=h>`__ Plugin
   A Minecraft mod that extends and changes minecraft via the SpongeAPI, usable only on Sponge servers.
 Project Leaders